Economic, Environment, and Health

-The first and most obvious economic benefit is that your electricity bill will go down, since you’ll be producing your own energy.
+The first and most obvious economic benefit is that your electricity bill will go down since you’ll be producing your own energy.
 Of course, there are startup costs associated with installing the solar panels, batteries, charge controllers, inverters, and so forth, but once you’ve installed the system, it will begin to pay for itself immediately by drastically reducing your energy bill.

 Fortunately, there are very few maintenance costs associated with harvesting solar energy, since there are no moving parts in the system.
-Most panels have 25 year warranties or more, and the only maintenance they require is occasional cleaning so that they can work at maximum efficiency.
-The inverter that changes incoming power from direct current to alternating current (what we use for standard power outlets) will eventually wear out and need to replaced, but only every five to ten years.
+Most panels have 25-year warranties or more, and the only maintenance they require is occasional cleaning so that they can work at maximum efficiency.
+The inverter that changes incoming power from direct current to alternating current (what we use for standard power outlets) will eventually wear out and need to replace, but only every five to ten years.
 So, once you’ve installed the system, there is very little in the way of maintenance and repair costs.

 Spinning Your Meter Backwards